nikolaDrljaca/klink/README.md

 ## Testing before pushing to Prod
 Given that we don't have a server to use as a DEV/QA environment, a prod-like docker compose stack has been created which should effectively act the same way the production stack does.

-Start the stack with `make run-prodlike`.
+Start the stack with `make prodlike-up`.
 This will spin up all containers and migrations.

 - Client (web) is accessible at `localhost:3000`
 - Spring backend (rest) is accessible at `localhost:3000/api`